ibm-cloud-docs/cloud-databases/hello-world-tutorial.md

 ## Step 3: Install the infrastructure
 {: #create-instance-tutorial-step-2}

-1. Open the [appropriate service folder](https://github.com/IBM-Cloud/clouddatabases-helloworld-examples){: external} folder in the GitHub tutorial repository.
+1. Open the [appropriate service folder](https://github.com/IBM-Cloud/clouddatabases-helloworld-examples){: .external} folder in the GitHub tutorial repository.

 1. Create a document named `terraform.tfvars` with the following fields: